 OWNER’S TITLE POLICY

-This type of title insurance protects the buyer of the Los Angeles real estate by providing – in the case of title problems discovered further down the road – protection for the built-up equity.
+This type of title insurance protects the buyer of the Riverside real estate by providing – in the case of title problems discovered further down the road – protection for the built-up equity.

 6. Conducting Property Survey